by Mark Schindler

 One of the great blessings that God gives us every year is the command to keep His holy days.
 As with all of His laws, they do much more for us than they do for Him.
 As a loving Father, He provides for our every need, and the holy days are a need that we do not fully realize that we have.

 The holy days give us a chance to spend extra time together.
-With other members of God's church, we sing hymns, pray and hear His Word expounded in a setting suitable for drawing us closer to each other and to God.
+With other members of God's church, we sing hymns, pray, and hear His Word expounded in a setting suitable for drawing us closer to each other and to God.
 Just as importantly, it gives us time to spend fellowshipping and encouraging each other while sharing "war stories."

 One of the best times for this, of course, is the Feast of Tabernacles.
 We have a whole week to spend together in one place.
-Each year my family seems to meet certain people that make the Feast even more special than it already is, and from them we receive some particular point of encouragement or inspiration.
+Each year my family seems to meet certain people that make the Feast even more special than it already is, and from them, we receive some particular point of encouragement or inspiration.
 Two such instances demonstrate for us the liberty from fear that can be produced by absolute love and trust in our great Creator God.

 At a recent Feast of Tabernacles, we were fortunate to spend time with a couple that we had met at previous Feasts.
 This time, we had the opportunity to get to know them.
-We talked quite a bit about our families, friends, hometowns, common goals, what we had been studying and learning, successes and failures, and all the things God's people share when we get together at His feasts.
+We talked quite a bit about our families, friends, hometowns, common goals, what we had been studying and learning, successes and failures, and all the things God's people share when they get together at His feasts.

 One day, we started talking about how wonderful it is that God has given us this opportunity to be part of His great plan.
 We agreed that, even though it is tremendous, sometimes it just seems so hard to step out in love and faith and put absolute trust in Him.
 We began sharing stories of how God had intervened in our lives, and they told us the story of their child who, as a baby, came down with a life-threatening, congenital heart problem.